raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 Give a small list such as:

-`[4,3,6,5]`
+`[4,3,6,1]`

 The algorithm would begin by comparing the first two elements: `4` and `3`.
-As they are in thr wrong order, they would be swapped, to give:
+As they are in the wrong order, they would be swapped, to give:

-`[3,4,6,5]`
+`[3,4,6,1]`

 Next `4` and `6` would be compared.
 These are in the correct order, so are left alone.
-Next `6` and `5` would be compared and swapped to give:
+Next `6` and `1` would be compared and swapped to give:

-`[3,4,5,6]`
+`[3,4,1,6]`

-In this example the list is now sorted.
-If it were not yet sorted the algorithm would start at the beginning again, and keep repeating until the list is completely sorted.
+As you can see, the list is not yet sorted, so the alogrithm now goes back to the start, comparing pairs of numbers and *bubbling* the higher numbers upwards until they are in the correct place.
 ...

 ## Some useful functions